Online Learning of Nonlinear Parametric Models under Non-smooth Regularization using EKF and ADMM: EKF for online model learning

-which describes the (possibly time-varying) relationship between the input and output signals.
-In~\eqref{eq:static_model}, $x\in \mathbb{R}^{n_x}$ is the parameter vector to be learned, such as the weights of a feedforward neural network mapping $z$ into $y$, or the coefficients of a nonlinear autoregressive model, with $y$ representing the current output and $z$ a vector of past inputs and outputs of a dynamical system.
+which describes the (possibly time-varying) relationship between the input signal $z_k^m$ and the output signal $y_k^m$.
+In~\eqref{eq:static_model}, $x\in \mathbb{R}^{n_x}$ is the vector of parameters to be learned, such as the weights of a feedforward neural network mapping $z$ into $y$, or the coefficients of a nonlinear autoregressive model, with $y$ representing the current output and $z$ a vector of past inputs and outputs of a dynamical system.
 In order to estimate $x$ and capture its possible time-varying nature, we consider the nonlinear dynamical model